oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

     the performance of a query since it directly affects the number of network round trips between Python and the database.
 For methods like :meth:`AsyncCursor.fetchone()` and :meth:`AsyncCursor.fetchall()` it
-    does not change how many rows are returned to the application.
+    affects internal behavior but does not change how many rows are returned to the application.
 For :meth:`AsyncCursor.fetchmany()` it is the default number of rows to fetch.

     The attribute is only used for tuning row and SODA document fetches from the database.
 It does not affect data inserts.

-    Due to the performance benefits, the default ``Cursor.arraysize`` is *100* instead of the *1* that the Python DB API recommends.
+    Due to the performance benefits, the default ``arraysize`` is *100* instead of the *1* that the Python DB API recommends.

     See :ref:`Tuning Fetch Performance <tuningfetch>` for more information.